Ginger pear cider is a cozy drink that can help soothe a sore throat. Made with ripe pears, fresh ginger and vanilla. No juicer needed!

 Essential oils for your zodiac sign.
 This sandalwood-loving pisces approves.
 I actually do find it to be a very grounding scent when I’m feeling scattered (which is often).
 Key point: I generally take this style of advice VERY lightly.

 Nothing but love and respect to Guy Fieri and those frosted tips.
 Truthfully, I do find Guy’s show (Diners, Drive-Ins and Dives or Triple D for the un-initiated) to be a very relaxing watch.
-It’s in the same category as browsing the popular food feed on Pinterest for me.
 It’s just nice to watch/scroll through something and not think about some deeper meaning, anything work-related, or a complex plot line for a minute.

 Ginger Pear Cider with Vanilla Bean